andreimorosan29/Ansible-Double-LoadBalance/README.md

 6. Ansible Playbook - Configure MariaDB Master VM
 7. Ansible Playbook - Configure MariaDB Slave VM
 8. Ansible Playbook - Configure NGINX Load Balancer VM

+Changes:
+1. Created install-vms-playbook.yml
+2. Deleted the install-vms-playbook.yml - for now as it is a bit hard and we'll circle back around it later
+3. Created:
+    + update-upgrade-vms.yml --runs updates and upgrades on the VMs
+    + inventory.ini --contains the information for the target VMs

+    To run the playbook:
+    sudo ansible-playbook -i inventory.ini update-upgrade-vms.yml --extra-vars "ansible_sudo_pass=0000"